Russia says Arab League mission helping Syria

 Russian warships docked at a Russian naval maintenance and supply facility in the Syrian port of Tartus over the weekend, Russian and Syrian media reported.

-Moscow angered opponents of Assad when the Foreign Ministry indicated it accepted the Arab League observer mission chief's initial assessment that the situation in Syria was "reassuring," a statement met with strong scepticism by Western nations.
+Moscow angered opponents of Assad when the Foreign Ministry indicated it accepted the Arab League observer mission chief's initial assessment that the situation in Syria was "reassuring", a statement met with strong skepticism by Western nations.

 (Writing by Steve Gutterman, additional reporting by Alexei Anishchuk; Editing by Mark Heinrich)